 Important Note: Emergency and compassionate use of an experimental drug or device is usually distinct from planned research in emergency settings.

-Federal regulation 45 CFR 46.116(c) provides for waiving consent in the following circumstances (very rare at UCSF).
+Federal regulation 45 CFR 46.116(c) (Common Rule) provides for waiving consent in the following circumstances (very rare at UCSF).
 These provisions do not apply to FDA-regulated studies.

 - The project is to be conducted by or subject to the approval of state or local government officials and is designed to study, evaluate, or otherwise examine: (i) public benefit or service programs; (ii) procedures for obtaining benefits or services under those programs; (iii) possible changes in or alternatives to those programs or procedures; or (iv) possible changes in methods or levels of payment for benefits or services under those programs; and